rahulrrai/binomial-logistic-regression/README.md

 # binomial-logistic-regression
-simple implementation of logistic regression for 2 classes(0 or 1)
+This repository contains the implementation of logistic regression for 2 classes in numpy using jupyter notebook